 Prior to his appointment as DPP, Ken Macdonald was regarded as one of the country's top defence lawyers.
 Chambers and Partners directory repeatedly listed him as a starred silk in criminal law and fraud and described him as 'possessing terrific gravitas', and as being 'premier league' and 'completely fantastic'.

-He now brings back to private practice special expertise borne of five years as the UK's most senior prosecutor and the former head of its primary prosecuting authority.
+He has brought back to private practice special expertise borne of five years as the UK's most senior prosecutor and the former head of its primary prosecuting authority.
 In particular he has unrivalled insight into sensitive issues of criminal risk and associated prosecutorial responses.
 He is very familiar with the workings of prosecution agencies and governments around the world and he is uniquely placed to advise on robust responses to allegations of crime, however and wherever they occur.

 In July 2010, Ken Macdonald became a Liberal Democrat Peer and a member of the House of Lords, with the title Lord Macdonald of River Glaven QC.
+He was a member of the House of Lords Constitution Committee from 2012-2013.

 In October 2010, as part of Turkey's accession negotiations, and on the recommendation of the Council of Europe, the European Commission appointed Ken Macdonald to lead an EU mission to that country to assess Turkey's commitment to free expression and a free press.
+His Report was published in January 2011.

 In January 2011, he became Chair of Reprieve, in succession to the late Lord Bingham of Cornhill.